sapana-roehampton/OS-Coursework/week5.md

 This script runs on the workstation, connects to the server via SSH, and extracts live performance metrics.

 #!/bin/bash
-# monitor-server.sh
+#!monitor-server.sh
-# Collects performance metrics from the server via SSH.
+#!Collects performance metrics from the server via SSH.

 #!/bin/bash
 # monitor-server.sh